-Junior Division students may prepare monologues from published scripts written for theatre or from a published monologue book.
+Junior Division participants may prepare monologues from published scripts written for theatre, from published monologue books, from published novels, or from online monologue collections.
 One of their two selections may be a published poem.

-Intermediate Division participants may prepare monologues from published scripts written for theatre or from a published monologue book.
+Intermediate Division participants may prepare monologues from published scripts written for theatre, from published monologue books, from published novels, or from online monologue collections.
 No poetry permitted.

 Senior Division participants are asked to select their monologues from published scripts written for theatre.
 No poetry permitted.

 While the use of props is not necessary, you may use one “personal prop” that is pocket-size for each monologue.
 Props that are not called for by the script or considered critical to the action should be avoided.
-Props should be easy to use and should not be distracting during transitions.
-Examples might be a letter, a ring or a pen.
+Props should be easy to use and should not be distracting during transitions (a letter, a ring, or a pen are examples of appropriate props).
 One chair may be used and will be provided.

 The competition will be judged on character development, interpretation and commitment to the scene, pacing, voice projection and diction, use of body to convey character, appropriate use of space, and appropriateness of material/adherence to guidelines.

 |Senior Division||Intermediate Division||Junior Division|

 Securing Performance Rights

-|Verify your competition(s) performance selections.
-Do they meet the criteria?
-Check the title and playwright or author for spelling accuracy.|
+|Verify that your performance selections meet the criteria.
+Check the title and playwright/author for spelling accuracy.|

 |Decide on your payment method.
 Have your credit card ready or mail your check to the following address: Young Artists Alliance, P.O.
 Box 807, Eastlake, CO 80614|